11. The Bishop’s Answer

 JACK: Yep.

-WILLIAM: So… it is almost guaranteed that your auction house is host to monsters who have crawled from the river.
+WILLIAM: So… it is possible that your auction house is host to monsters who have crawled from the river.

 KYLE: Go at night.
 Less of a hassle.